Meet the remarkable Australian, Fred Hyde.

 - Pat O'Leary, Committee member

-- Borhan Shafi, Committee member
+- Borhan Shafi, Committee member (not pictured)

-- Sue Walpole, Committee member
+- Sue Walpole, Committee member (not pictured)

-- John Waterhouse, Committee Member
+- John Waterhouse, Committee member (not pictured)

-- Nick Lee-Murphy, Committee Member (not pictured)
+- Graham Black, Committee member (not pictured)